 It has also shown us something important but often left out of other efforts; we know that we don’t have all the answers.
 We know that we’re not doing anything original.
 We know people far smarter and more committed than we are.
 All of these truths unify to make New Timbuktu possible.
 While we don’t have all the answers, we do have enough experience to know we must go to our village, ask and seek wisdom.
 We must discern the best questions to ask to better orient ourselves in the struggle, the sort of questions you can’t find anywhere else.

 When you support New Timbuktu, you’re not just supporting an online learning community; you’re supporting a grassroots organizing and advocacy innovation which seeks to put into action the ideas researched and theorized.

 It does go to our grassroots organizing working on the ground to put the ideas you read about into action.
 LBS takes up the task of doing advocacy, planning, coalition building on the variety of issues presented on New Timbuktu.
 This work then gives us the material we use to create our analysis on New Timbuktu, a virtuous cycle we hope can represent the best of independent Black institution building.

-As a reflection of our criticism of the Nonprofit Industrial Complex, we are not a non-profit, and foundation or rich benefactor does not fund this effort.
+As a reflection of our criticism of the Nonprofit Industrial Complex, we are not a non-profit, and neither foundations nor rich benefactor are the driving force behind this effort.
 We’re doing this work on the bet that if we authentically serve our people, creating space and value, and we’ll be able to sustain with your support.